Eoxia/task-manager/README.md

 # Categorize
 With Task Manager categorize your tasks and find them .You can customize your categories as you like .Once they are finished, they are archived .

+# Notify
+Send task to your team with an email notification.

 # Comments
 Each user can add comments inside his duties, he can then enter the date and time spent.